-- 1. Every article or animal on the grounds shall be under the control of the association, and while every precaution will be taken for the safekeeping of the same, neither the association, its officers, or agents, will be responsible in any case of loss, damage, or accidents that may occur. - To be eligible for competition, whether single or group, animals must be the bona fide property of exhibitors and all animals entered for competition, except when otherwise specified it must be owned by the exhibitor prior to making entry.
-Should any be otherwise entered they will forfeit any premiums awarded by the judges. - 3.
-The board of directors reserves the right to withhold premiums awarded in cases where it shall appear that the regulations have not been complied with or that fraud or deception has been practiced or attempted. - 4.
-Each superintendent of a department shall direct the arrangement for all entries or animals on exhibition in his/her departments. - 5.
-Each superintendent of exhibits is charged with caring for and returning entry books of his/her department, with the awards of each animal or article duly and properly entered therein and each award signed by him/herself and the judges who make the awards, as it is upon his record only that premiums can be paid.
+- Every article or animal on the grounds shall be under the control of the association, and while every precaution will be taken for the safekeeping of the same, neither the association, its officers, or agents, will be responsible in any case of loss, damage, or accidents that may occur. - To be eligible for competition, whether single or group, animals must be the bona fide property of exhibitors and all animals entered for competition, except when otherwise specified it must be owned by the exhibitor prior to making entry.
+Should any be otherwise entered they will forfeit any premiums awarded by the judges. - The board of directors reserves the right to withhold premiums awarded in cases where it shall appear that the regulations have not been complied with or that fraud or deception has been practiced or attempted.